crazydq/hytex/README.md

 # Hytex

 Hytex is a state container for JS applications.
-It watches changing objects and trigger the re-rendering of views using framework like react.
-It is a lightwweight alternative for Redux, Mobx or Flux.
+It watches changing objects and trigger re-rendering of views using framework like react.
+It is a lightweight alternative for Redux, Mobx or Flux.

 ## Compatible with all serious browsers
 Works with: IE 9+, FF 4+, SF 5+, WebKit, CH 7+, OP 12+, Node.JS